 I loved this tea and sesame crust so much that I plan to bring it back and make it again for steak, fish or tofu.
 Maybe I’ll make up a large batch and ship it to loved ones to use with their favorite baked protein meals!

-(Adapted from the Black and White Sesame Crusted Sole recipe in Tea Cuisine by Joanna Pruess with John Harney.)
+Adapted by Suzanne Klein, Tea Foodie from the Black and White Sesame Crusted Sole recipe in Tea Cuisine by Joanna Pruess with John Harney.

 1 (14 oz.) can coconut milk